Prag8855/aab/content/guides/blue-card.md

 **[Apply for the Blue Card](https://liste-antraege-bc01.bda.service.berlin.de/intelliform/forms/default/bda/LEA/BlaueKarte/index)** - berlin.de

 It costs {{NATIONAL_VISA_FEE|cur}}€.
 You can pay with Visa, MasterCard, PayPal or [[Girocard]], but not with cash.[^8] It's cheaper for Turkish citizens.
+The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).

-After you pay and send your application, you get a PDF by email.
+After you pay and send your application, you can download a PDF.
 This is a proof of application.
 Save it for later.

 ### 5. Wait